TNBC: Return

-On June 29, 2023, NBCUniversal announced it would revive the TNBC brand for a free ad-supported streaming television channel to launch on Amazon Freevee and Xumo Play later that summer.
-Debuting as part of a larger slate of FAST channels featuring content from the NBCUniversal library, the channel will include reruns of programming from the TNBC block, as well as other NBCUniversal-owned sitcoms such as Punky Brewster and Major Dad.
-On May 31, 2024, it was announced that TNBC would be rebranded the next day as NBC Comedy Vault.
+On June 29, 2023, NBCUniversal announced it would revive the TNBC brand for a free ad-supported streaming television channel to launch on Amazon Freevee and Xumo Play on August 15, 2023.
+Debuting as part of a larger slate of FAST channels featuring content from the NBCUniversal library, the channel included reruns of programming from the TNBC block, as well as other NBCUniversal-owned sitcoms such as Punky Brewster and Major Dad.
+On May 31, 2024, it was announced that TNBC would be rebranded the next day; June 1, 2024, as NBC Comedy Vault.